hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/frictionless-airdrops-system-contracts.md

 ## Purpose

 [HIP-904](https://hips.hedera.com/hip/hip-904) introduced the Frictionless Airdrops feature for fungible and non-fungible tokens.
-This document will define the architecture and implementation of the `airdropToken`, `claimAirdrops`, `cancelAirdrops` and `rejectTokens` smart contract functions and their respective redirect function calls (`cancelAirdropFT`, `cancleAirdropNFT`, `claimAirdropFT`, `claimAirdropNFT`, `rejectTokenFT`, `rejectTokensNFT`, `setAutomaticAssociations`) that will extend the capabilities of the Hedera Smart Contract Service (HSCS) to support frictionless airdrops.
+This document will define the architecture and implementation of the `airdropToken`, `claimAirdrops`, `cancelAirdrops`, `rejectTokens` and `getPendingAirdrops` smart contract functions and their respective redirect function calls (`cancelAirdropFT`, `cancleAirdropNFT`, `claimAirdropFT`, `claimAirdropNFT`, `rejectTokenFT`, `rejectTokensNFT`, `setAutomaticAssociations`) that will extend the capabilities of the Hedera Smart Contract Service (HSCS) to support frictionless airdrops.

 ## References